 Jim Hart is a musician/songwriter/worship leader with an ever-growing library of fictional titles, as well as books on Christian growth, ministry, and biographies of the Heroes of the Faith.

 Lin Johnson is a full-time freelancer, whose business includes editing, writing, proofreading, and training.
 She is managing editor of Christian Communicator, a monthly magazine for writers and speakers; Advanced Christian Writer, a bimonthly newsletter for published authors; and Church Libraries, a quarterly magazine for church and Christian school librarians.
-Plus she proofs and edits for Friends of Israel.
-Lin also owns and directs the Write-to-Publish Conference in the Chicago area and teaches at writers conferences around the world.
+She also proofs and edits for Friends of Israel, owns and directs the Write-to-Publish Conference in the Chicago area, and teaches at writers' conferences around the world.